Quantcast

 3. Setting Plot and Theme - lesson and quiz This site includes questions for your students to check their understanding

-4. The Short Story: Read to Write-Setting - lesson and activities [This expired page is from the Internet Archive known as the Wayback Machine.]
+4. The Short Story: Read to Write-Setting - lesson and activities [This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]

 5. Story Map - The Story Map interactive is designed to assist students in pre-writing and post-reading activities by focusing on the key elements of character, setting, conflict, and resolution.
 Student Interactive from Read/Write/Think This site is interactive and allows students to play a game or input or collect data